Affiliate links on Android Authority may earn us a commission. Learn more.

-The method comes courtesy of Yujinchang08 on Github.
-That is the method we will be following for our steps in this tutorial on how to run the Google Play Store on Windows 11.
-Remember that you will need to meet the minimum system requirements and be on the latest Windows 11 build for this to work.
-Check the guide linked above for steps related to that.
+The following method for installing the Google Play Store on Windows 11 comes courtesy of the MagiskOnWSALocal project on GitHub.
+Remember, you will need to meet the minimum system requirements and be on the latest Windows 11 build for this to work.

-Note: This method works by modifying the Windows Subsystem for Android and replacing the kernel with a modified one.
-Therefore, this method is risky and may result in data loss or potentially even damage to hardware.
+This method works by modifying the Windows Subsystem for Android and replacing the kernel with a modified one.
+Therefore, this method is risky and may result in data loss.
 Consider yourself warned.